JAGurry/Interview-Demo/README.md

 ### How To Use:
 - clone repo
 - Install Dependencies
-    - Navigate to the folder titled Omitron Interview
+    - Navigate to the main folder of the repo
     - In command Line: pip install -r requirements.txt
 - Run a Program
     - Open Windows Command Prompt